flutter/website/flutter-for-ios.md

 }
 {% endprettify %}

-## How do I update `ListView`s dynamically?
+## How do I dynamically update a `ListView`s?

 In iOS, you update the data for the list view, and notify the table or collection view using the `reloadData` method.

-In Flutter, if you were to update the list of widgets inside a `setState()`, you would quickly see that your data did not change visually.
+In Flutter, if you update the list of widgets inside a `setState()`, you quickly see that your data doesn't change visually.
 This is because when `setState()` is called, the Flutter rendering engine looks at the widget tree to see if anything has changed.
-When it gets to your `ListView`, it performs a `==` check, and determines that the two `ListView`s are the same.
+When it gets to your `ListView`, it performs an `==` check, and determines that the two `ListView`s are the same.
 Nothing has changed, so no update is required.

 For a simple way to update your `ListView`, create a new `List` inside of `setState()`, and copy the data from the old list to the new list.